-- Height/Weight: 5’11”, 200 pounds
+- Height/Weight: 5’9″, 199 pounds

 Gibbs is an extremely instinctive runner.
-More than that, however, he also displays situational awareness and discipline.
+More than that, he displays situational awareness and discipline.
 He rarely dances around behind the line of scrimmage in short-yardage situations.
-And on outside zone runs, he has the instincts to flatten his angle to pass incoming A- and B-gap defenders, then surge upfield when he’s clear.
+And on outside-zone runs, he has the instincts to flatten his angle to pass incoming A- and B-gap defenders, then surge upfield when he’s clear.

 As an athlete, Gibbs has enough speed to get to the edge on outside runs and turn the corner upfield.
 He also has the speed to accelerate along unideal angles and get a step on defenders.
 In pass protection, he has urgent active feet and brings solid effort.
 He can square up defenders and surge into contact, and he can also identify points of weakness in the protection and respond quickly.

-Gibbs’ areas for improvement
+Gibbs’ Areas for Improvement